Symmetric Homology of Algebras: Integral Symmetric Homology and a Bockstein Spectral Sequence

-We shall now proceed with the proof of Thm.~\ref{thm.conv.HS_iso}.
-All tensor products will be over $\Z$ in what follows.

-\begin{proof} Let $A$ and $A'$ be torsion-free $\Z$-modules.
-Over $\Z$, torsion-free implies flat.
-Let $f : A \to A'$ be an algebra map inducing isomorphism in symmetric homology with coefficients in $\mathbb{Q}$ and also in $\Z/p\Z$ for any prime $p$.
+\begin{proof} Let $A$ and $A'$ be torsion-free $\Z$--modules.
+Let $f \co A \to A'$ be an algebra map inducing isomorphism in symmetric homology with coefficients in $\mathbb{Q}$ and also in $\Z/p\Z$ for any prime $p$.
 For $m \geq 2$, there is a short exact sequence,